docker-library/docs/geonetwork/README-short.txt

-GeoNetwork is a free and open source (FOSS) cataloging application for spatially referenced resources.
+GeoNetwork is a FOSS catalog for spatially referenced resources.